piclas-framework/piclas/doc/userguide/030_features_models.md

 $$ P_\mathrm{delete} = 1 - P_\mathrm{clone}\qquad \text{for}\quad w_\mathrm{old}<w_\mathrm{new}.$$

 If the ratio between the old and the new weighting factor is $w_\mathrm{old}/w_\mathrm{new}> 2$, the time step or the radial weighting factor should be reduced as the creation of more than one clone per particle per time step is not allowed.
-Analogously, if the deletion probability is above $0.5$.
+The same applies if the deletion probability is above $0.5$.

 For the cloning procedure, two methods are implemented, where the information of the particles to be cloned are stored for a given number of iterations (`CloneDelay=10`) and inserted at the old position.
 The difference is whether the list is inserted chronologically (`CloneMode=1`) or randomly (`CloneMode=2`) after the first number of delay iterations.